Never Throw in the Garbage

 Fluorescent light bulbs contain mercury, which is a hazard for your health and the environment.
 Never throw them away.
-Store them outside in a sealed container, and dispose of them as Household Hazardous Waste.
+Store them outside in a sealed container, and dispose of them as hazardous waste.

 Air Out Room if Bulb Breaks